Programming

 The next thing I tried was Sublime Text.
 There is an Ardunio plugin called Stino that turns Sublime into a not bad IDE.
 In terms of writing your programs, Stino can pretty much do everything the Arduino IDE can do: compile programs, upload them to your Arduino board, import libraries, etc.

-Writing GPS information to a JPEG
+Embed GPS in a JPEG

 One of the handy things about the JPEG format is the ability to store meta-data inside the image using EXIF.
 There are a few libraries out there for the various programming languages that can help you out with this, and Android actually has something built in to the SDK - the class ExifInterface.